How to Keep Your Employees Calm During a Hurricane

 - Familiarize employees with your organization’s hurricane response plan

 - Tell them who to contact and where to get additional information

 - Advise them on where to go for behavioral health services if needed

 - Give them ways to stay informed throughout a hurricane

 - Recommend authorities and weather specialists that employees can trust for guidance

 Having an emergency communication system in place is also an opportunity to provide your people with effective ways to stay calm throughout the duration of a hurricane.

-Some emergency communication providers offer an “Event Page,” which can be a valuable resource in the aftermath of a storm.
-The pages serve as a central hub where an organization can post-disaster updates, upload video/photos, and communicate a recovery plan.
+Some emergency communication providers offer an option to create “event pages,” which can be a valuable resource in the aftermath of a storm.
+The pages serve as a central hub where an organization can post disaster updates, upload video/photos, and communicate a recovery plan.